aws-samples/sample-msk-express-kafkastream/README.md

 # Kafka Streams MSK Express Example

-This is a simple Kafka Streams application designed to work with Amazon MSK Express.
-The application demonstrates basic stream processing operations while being compatible with MSK Express limitations.
+This is a sample Kafka Streams application designed to work with Amazon MSK Express rokers.
+The application demonstrates basic stream processing operations while being compatible with MSK Express brokers.

 ## Features